LaOwlLol/fp-sound-app/README.md

-## A simple application to demostrate the fp-sound library.
+## A simple application to demonstrate the fp-sound library.